-Termination and Change in Control Benefits for our Chief Financial Officer
+Termination and Change of Control Benefits for our Former Chief Financial Officer, Former Interim Chief Financial Officer and Chief Financial Officer

 In July 2013, we entered into Participation Agreements to the VIVUS, Inc. Change in Control Severance Plan and Summary Plan Description, or the Change in Control Plan, with our employees, excluding employees who were also executive officers.
-On July 10, 2013, Svai S. Sanford entered into a
+On July 10, 2013, Svai S. Sanford entered into a Participation Agreement with respect to the Change in Control Plan, as Mr. Sanford was not an executive officer at that time.
+Mr. Sanford remained eligible for termination and change in control benefits under the Change in Control Plan until his Participation Agreement with respect to the Change in Control Plan was superseded and replaced as described below.

-Participation Agreement with respect to the Change in Control Plan, as Mr. Sanford was not an executive officer at that time.
-Mr. Sanford remains eligible for termination and change in control benefits under the Change in Control Plan.
+Pursuant to the Change in Control Plan, in the event the Company terminated Mr. Sanford's employment other than for Cause (as defined in the Change in Control Plan), or if Mr. Sanford terminated his employment for Good Reason (as defined in the Change in Control Plan), within 12 months following a Change in Control (as defined in the Change in Control Plan), Mr. Sanford would be entitled to the sum of (i) six months base salary, (ii) four weeks of his base salary multiplied by the numbers of years of employment with the Company and (iii) a prorated target bonus; provided that the aggregate severance payment could not exceed 24 months of Mr. Sanford's base salary.
+Mr. Sanford was also entitled to (i) 18 months of reimbursement for the expenses of continued COBRA coverage, (ii) outplacement assistance in an amount not to exceed \$10,000 and (iii) all of the outstanding equity awards held by Mr. Sanford would automatically vest.
+Additionally, in the event Mr. Sanford was terminated by the Company without Cause in the absence of a Change in Control,

-Pursuant to the Change in Control Plan, in the event the Company terminates Mr. Sanford's employment other than for Cause (as defined in the Change in Control Plan), or if Mr. Sanford terminates his employment for Good Reason (as defined in the Change in Control Plan), within 12 months following a Change in Control (as defined in the Change in Control Plan), Mr. Sanford will be entitled to the sum of (i) six months base salary, (ii) four weeks of his base salary multiplied by the numbers of years of employment with the Company and (iii) a prorated target bonus; provided that the aggregate severance payment cannot exceed 24 months of Mr. Sanford's base salary.
-Mr. Sanford will also be entitled to (i) 18 months of reimbursement for the expenses of continued COBRA coverage, (ii) outplacement assistance in an amount not to exceed \$10,000 and (iii) all of the outstanding equity awards held by Mr. Sanford will automatically vest.
-Additionally, in the event Mr. Sanford is terminated by the Company without Cause in the absence of a Change in Control, Mr. Sanford will receive the benefits listed above, but in lieu of (iii) of the preceding sentence, Mr. Sanford's outstanding equity awards will vest through his termination date as if such awards had vested on a monthly schedule through the date of termination.
+Mr. Sanford would receive the benefits listed above, but in lieu of (iii) of the preceding sentence, Mr. Sanford's outstanding equity awards would vest through his termination date as if such awards had vested on a monthly schedule through the date of termination.

-For purposes of the Change in Control Plan, a "Change in Control" occurs when:
+For purposes of the Change in Control Plan, a "Change in Control" occurred when: